 51. Most legal systems contain both penal and private law provisions protecting a person's domicile and other property against intrusions.
-The question now is whether and to what extent such provisions grant an efficient protection for such interests as are not merely attached to the undisturbed possession of property.
+The question, now, is whether and to what extent such provisions grant an efficient protection for such interests as are not merely attached to the undisturbed possession of property.

 Under English private law, unauthorized entry on premises and unauthorized dealing with other people's property fall under the action of trespass to property (land or chattels).
-The protection offered by the law of trespass would seem to be fairly efficient as far as actual intrusions by means of physical violence are concerned (Winfield on Tort, 7th ed., p.727).
-The problem is to what extent such additional elements of an act of trespass as searching are taken into account otherwise than in the assessment of damages.
+The protection offered by the law of trespass wold seem to be fairly efficient as far as actual intrusions by means of physical violence are concerned.34 The problem is to what extent such additional elements of an act of trespass as searching are taken into account otherwise than in the assessment of damages.
 We shall return later to the questions concerning the surreptitious installation of telephone tapping or "bugging" devices.
-Apart from these problems, the principle according to which even a person who has a right of entry for a specific purpose but enters or remains on another person's land for another purpose (cf. Salmond on The Law of Torts, 14th ed., p.
-69) may possibly apply where a person duly admitted to premises undertakes an unauthorized search.
+Apart from these problems, the principle according to which even a person who has a right of entry for a specific purpose but enters or remains on another person's land for another purpose,35 may possible apply where a person duly admitted to premises undertakes an unauthorized search.
 To give a more precise analysis of the field of application of the action of trespass would require a study of case law which cannot be undertaken here.